wartimefriends/sito/content/exhibitions.en.md

 <!-- img src="/images/files/sunnyitaly.jpg" WIDTH="100" HEIGHT="100" -->

-The autumn work of 2006 led to the creation of a series of 15 panels, with which an exhibition entitled In Sunny Italy was set up **[In Sunny Italy][sunny]**
+Work which we carried out in autumn 2006 led to the creation of a series of 15 panels which were then used to create an exhibition entitled  **[In Sunny Italy][sunny]**

 ![Sunny Italy](/images/files/sunnyitaly.jpg)

-**[The panels of the exhibition][pannelli]**
+**[The exhibition panels][pannelli]**

-**Inauguration December 2006** - The first performance took place from December 16th 2006 in the  **[Church of the Suffragio ][bagnacavallo]** in Bagnacavallo (click on link to see some videos).
+**Grand opening December 2006 ** - The panels were first exhibited on December 16th 2006 at   **[Suffragio Church][bagnacavallo]** in the town of Bagnacavallo (click on the link to see videos).

-In **spring 2007**, the exhibition moved to Lugo, first in the premises of the Liceo Trisi, then, between April and May, in those of the Biblioteca Trisi.
+In **spring 2007**, the exhibition moved to the town of Lugo, first to Trisi High School, and then to Trisi Library, where it remained in the months of April and May.

-On **May 5, 2007**, live on television, from the studios of Canale 11 in Imola, some members of the research group were able to illustrate the details of the activities carried out by the University of Adults in Lugo, focusing on the traveling exhibition.
+On **May 5th, 2007**, broadcast live from the studios of the local television channel Canale 11 in Imola, some members of the research group had the opportunity to discuss their group’s activities as part of Lugo’s University for Adults, and in particular to talk about the travelling exhibition.

-From **May 18, 2007** it has been possible to view it in Villanova as part of the celebrations in honor of Canadian veterans visiting our province.
+From **May 18th, 2007** ithe exhibition opened in the town of Villanova di Bagnacavallo as part of the celebrations in honour of the Canadian veterans who were visiting our province.

-But it is in **November 2007**  that the Itinerant Exhibition, taking advantage of the bi-linguistic nature of the texts of the panels, crosses the national borders to arrive in the United Kingdom, more precisely in the cities of Stone and Stafford.
+It was in  **November 2007**  that our travelling exhibition, which of course was already written in both Italian and English, crossed national borders to arrive in the United Kingdom towns of Stone and Stafford.

-After returning to Italy, **in 2009** the panels were used for an exhibition in the city of Cervia.
+After returning to Italy, **in 2009** the panels were used for an exhibition in the coastal town of Cervia.

-Below an interview at the Canale 11 studios presenting the exhibition and the research work we carried out.
+Below you will find an interview which we gave at the local Canale 11 television studios introducing the exhibition and the research work we had carried out.

 VIDEO - Part one  | VIDEO - Part two